lindenb/jvarkit/docs/MakeMiniBam.md

       What kind of help.
 One of [usage,markdown,xml].
   * -o, --output
       An existing directory or a filename ending with the '.zip' suffix.
-    -p, --pos
-      Add this position 'chrom:pos'
-      Default: []
     --prefix
       File prefix in the archive.
-Special value 'now' will be replace by the current date
+Special value 'now' or empty string will be replaced by the current date
       Default: miniBam.
     -R, --reference
       Optional Reference file for CRAM files.
 Indexed fasta Reference file.